Adjumani District: Overview

 Adjumani District was created on May 17, 1997, when Moyo District was split into two.
 The eastern part of Moyo District was renamed Adjumani District, after its largest town, Adjumani.
 The western part of the old Moyo District, remained as the modern Moyo District.

 In 1991, the national population census estimated the population of the district at about 96,300.
 The 2002 national census estimated the district population at about 202,300 people, of whom 49.6% were male and 50.4% were female.
 The annual district population growth rate has been determined to be 6.5%, between 2002 and 2012.
 It is estimated that the population of Adjumani District in 2019 was approximately 234,300.

-Since 1991, the district has been host to refugee settlements, including Baratuku and the Maaji refugee settlements, housing successive waves of people displaced from South Sudan.
+Since 1991, the district has been host to refugee settlements, including Baratuku, Mungula II and the Maaji refugee settlements, housing successive waves of people displaced from South Sudan.
 As of 2018, the district is home to over 236,000 refugees.